ethangreen-dev/lovely-injector/crates/liblovely/README.md

 # Liblovely

-This crate builds a static (.a) library designed to be bundled in other tools to inegrate lovely.
+This crate builds a static (.a) library designed to be bundled in other tools to integrate lovely.
 Unlike the other crates, this one does not do any work to resolve or patch lua functions.
 It is expected the code linking to it does this work.